Solar For SRP Customers

 SRP's solar rate plans are some of the most unique in the country.
-Under SRP's model, the cost of any energy purchsed from the grid - above what the solar panels provide - is primarily based on total kilowatt-hours consumed, plus a peak demand charge for the highest single 30-minutes of energy demand during the billing cycle.
-Demand spikes happen when a homeowner turns on numerous high-energy appliances at the same time during on-peak hours.
+Under SRP's model, the cost of any energy purchased from the grid - above what the solar panels provide - is primarily based on total kilowatt-hours consumed plus a peak demand charge for the highest single 30-minute energy demand during the billing cycle.
+Demand spikes happen when a homeowner turns on numerous high-energy appliances simultaneously during on-peak hours.

-Successfully squashing demand fees requires the addition of demand mitigation technology into the solar array.
+Successfully squashing demand fees requires adding demand mitigation technology into the solar array.
 While some less-than-honest solar companies will gladly skip these important components and forge ahead with solar panels alone, we understand that installing solar without addressing demand means a missed opportunity for even more savings and greater freedom.

 As an SRP Preferred Solar Installer, we have helped thousands of SRP customers beat SRP's demand game.
 Let's take a closer look at how we do it.

-Demand pricing is dramatically different than more traditional rate plans, which charge you only for the total amount of energy you "consume" during the billing cycle.
-Demand-based rate plans also charges you for your highest single 30-minute pull of on-peak energy.
+Demand pricing dramatically differs from traditional rate plans, which charge you only for the total energy you "consume" during the billing cycle.
+Demand-based rate plans charge you for your highest single 30-minute pull of on-peak energy.
 The good news is that if you can address the demand fee, you gain access to incredibly cheap kWh prices.

 To squash SRP’s demand fees, we combine one of two options with traditional solar panels: a demand manager or a home battery.
-Demand managers are significantly more affordable than batteries, but they require behavioral changes in order to maximize savings.
-A battery, on the other hand, is much-more hands-off than a demand manager, but the cost of a battery is significantly higher.
+Demand managers are significantly more affordable than batteries but require behavioral changes to maximize savings.
+A battery, on the other hand, is much more hands-off than a demand manager, but the cost of a battery is significantly higher.
 Let’s take a quick look at each device.

-Larger and costlier than a simple demand manage, a home battery works by storing your excess solar energy for use later.
+Larger and costlier than a simple demand manager, a home battery works by storing your excess solar energy for use later.
 Most SRP customers configure their battery to discharge during on-peak hours.
-By eliminating the need to purchase energy from SRP during the costlier on-peak time periods, homeowners avoid demand fees entirely.
+Homeowners avoid demand fees by eliminating the need to purchase energy from SRP during the costlier on-peak time periods.
 In addition, batteries can be configured to power select appliances during a power outage, adding a welcome layer of security to a home.
-To learn more about home batteries, visit here.
+If you would like to learn more about home batteries, you can visit here.